Karmak23/licorn/docs/configuration.fr.rst

 .. _settings.users.check_config_file.fr:

 	**users.check_config_file**
 		Defines the path where the user customization file for checks will be looked for.
-Default is `check.conf` in :term:`users.config_dir`, or with full path: :file:`~/.licorn/check.conf`.
+Default is `check.conf` in :ref:`users.config_dir <settings.users.config_dir.fr>`, or with full path: :file:`~/.licorn/check.conf`.